Perception of climate change: Examining extreme temperatures

 - Rainfall data reveal significant increases of heavy precipitation over much of Northern Hemisphere land and in the tropics and attribution studies link this intensification of rainfall and floods to human-made global warming.

 “Although climate fluctuations are normal, the rapid global warming in the past three decades, from an already warm level, is highly unusual,” the researchers state, noting that “such changes should be more perceptible to the public during the next decade as the distribution of temperature anomalies continues to shift toward higher values.”
 They suggest that the best approach to reining in climate change is to encourage a shift to clean energy by putting a rising price on carbon through programs such as cap and trade.

-Tags: greenhouse gases, carbon, global warming
+Keywords: greenhouse gases, carbon, global warming

 Read the issue-related New York Times article titled "Unrelenting Heat Wave Bakes All in Its Reach."